Isn't sword-fighting violent? I'm not sure I want, or want my child, to learn something violent.

 Don't be afraid to ask.

-Current rates are $25-$30 for an individual lesson, and $50/month for membership in the salle d'armes.
+Current going rates at the salle d'armes are $30 for an individual lesson, and $15 per class for group lessons.

 How are individual lessons different from a class?
 Are they required?